Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

         - Base case!
     - If there are overlapping subproblems, try DP
     - Dynamic Programming - Decrement problem size
-        1. Frame the Question!
-        1. Write down the Equation
-        - Don't start coding right away
-            - Make sure to write down the equation
-        - Choose or merge from smaller subproblems
-        - Find the recursive solution, then look for computational overlap
-            - Draw a recursive tree?
-        - If you don't have to try the subproblems, you might have a greedy problem
-        - Must have overlapping subproblems
 - Greedy Algorithm
     - Local optimal = global optimal
 - Divide and Conquer